Muhammad Qasim (footballer)

 Muhammad Qasim (born 1 May 1984) is a Pakistani former footballer who played as a right-winger.

 Qasim has won the league title with Khan Research Laboratories for four times, winning his first league title in 2009-10, winning further three back to back league titles in 2010-11, 2011-12 and 2012-13.
 Qasim has also won National Football Challenge Cup with KRL on six occasions including four back to back cup wins from 2009, 2010, 2011 and 2012.
 He won the national cups in 2015 and 2016.

-Qasim also won Geo Super Football League with Islamabad United in its inaugural season.
+Qasim also won Super Football League with Islamabad United in its inaugural season.
 At international level, he won the 2006 South Asian Games with the Pakistan under 23 football team.

 Club career

 Ravi

 Qasim started his footballing career with Islamabad club Ravi FC.

 Khan Research Laboratories

 2005–10: Debut year, injuries & first league title

 Qasim made his professional debut in 2005–06 Pakistan Premier League with Khan Research Laboratories.
 He ended the 2007-08 season on third position with KRL and scored 9 goals in 18 appearances.

-In 2007, Qasim won the inaugural season of Geo Super League with Islamabad United, scoring 3 goals in 6 appearances.
+In 2007, Qasim won the inaugural season of Super Football League with Islamabad United, scoring 3 goals in 6 appearances.

 Qasim missed the 2008-09 season due to a knee-injury.
 Qasim along with Khan Research Laboratories won their first ever league in 2009-10, after drawing 0-0 with Army on the final day of the league.
 Both teams ended on 60 points each, with Khan Research Laboratories winning the league on goal differences.